Starman Jones: Plot summary

 Max Jones works the family farm in the Ozark Mountains.
 With his father dead and his stepmother marrying a man he detests, Max runs away from home, taking his late uncle's astrogation manuals.

 Most occupations are tightly controlled by guilds, with hereditary memberships.
 Since his uncle had been a member of the Astrogators' Guild and had had no children, Max hopes that before he died, his uncle had named him his heir.
 He begins hitchhiking towards Earthport to find out.
 Along the way, he finds a friendly face in hobo Sam Anderson, who later alludes to being a deserter from the Imperial Marines.
-Sam feeds Max and offers good advice, though he later absconds with Max's valuable manuals.
+Sam feeds Max and offers good advice, though he later steals Max's valuable manuals.

 At the guild's headquarters, Max is disappointed to find that he had not been named as an heir, but he receives his uncle's substantial security deposit for his manuals.
 Max learns that Sam had returned the manuals and tried to claim the deposit for himself.

 By chance, he runs into an apologetic Sam.
 With Max's money, Sam is able to finagle them jobs aboard a starship using forged records of service as crewmen aboard other starships.
 Max signs on as a steward's mate third class, and then he absorbs the contents of the Stewards' Guild manual using his eidetic memory.
 Among his duties is caring for several animals, including passengers' pets.
 When Eldreth "Ellie" Coburn visits her pet, an alien, semi-intelligent "spider puppy" that Max has befriended, she learns that he can play three-dimensional chess, and challenges him to a game.
 A champion player, she diplomatically lets him win.
 Meanwhile, Sam rises to the position of master-at-arms.

 When, through Ellie's machinations, the ship's officers discover that Max had learned astrogation from his uncle, Max is promoted to the undermanned command deck.
 Under the tutelage of Chief Astrogator Hendrix and Chief Computerman Kelly, he becomes a probationary apprentice chartsman, then a probationary astrogator.
 In a meeting with Hendrix, Max reluctantly admits to faking his record to get into space.
 Hendrix defers the matter until their return to Earth.
 The Asgard then departs for Halcyon, a colony planet orbiting Nu Pegasi.